 If the painting is a reminder of a person or a place, an heirloom even, then that fact alone overrides any colour scheme.
 Memories and emotional value drawn from a work of art is more important than whether it matches the curtains.

 – The advantage of minimalism, or Scandinavian decor is that, because of the light, bright colour scheme, it lends itself fantastically to art.
-Galleries are pure white for a reason.
+Create minimalist look with art takes inspiration from galleries which feature white walls for a reason: that they show colour, texture and shapes brilliantly.
 The colour white reflects the light brilliantly and reduces the “noise” level, ie fewer distractions.

 – But there are almost no wrong ways to decorate with art.
 A painting or sculpture has its own story to tell which is separate from what else it going on in the living room.